Traditional VS Digital Advertising: What’s Best for Your Business?

 An ad blocker is a piece of software designed to prevent certain advertisements from appearing on a web page.

-We all know that consumers aren’t very fond of ads.
+Let’s face it, most people hate ads.
+Of any kind.
 Digital advertising has given us the ability to directly track results, but consumers have also gained the ability to block certain ads through ad blockers.
-At first glance, ad blockers may seem like a major roadblock for all digital advertisers but only around 18% of internet users have some form of ad blocker.
+At first glance, ad blockers may seem like a major roadblock for digital advertisers but only around 18% of internet users have some form of ad blocker.

 Limitations of Search Ads